d-ronnqvist/d-ronnqvist.github.com/_posts/2014-07-15-thoughts-on-accessibility.md

 ---

-My point when writing this is to do what I can to spread the word that this is something we need to care about in the developer community.
+My point in writing this is to do what I can to spread the word that this is something we need to care about in the developer community.

 If you are new to accessibility on iOS, there are plenty of good resources out there.
 Matt Gemmell wrote [a great overview][gemmell] a couple of years back, Mattt Thompson has [a more developer focused overview][nshipster], there are [plenty of WWDC sessions][videos] about accessibility, and there is of course the [Accessibility Programming Guide for iOS][programmingGuide].